Calculatorbudy One Rep Max Calculator Logo

 The Test Set (AMRAP)

 Beginners often have poor neuromuscular efficiency.
-They might be able to lift 100 lbs for 10 reps, but if you put 130 lbs on the bar, they might get crushed.
-Their 1RM is often lower than what the formula predicts because their nervous system doesn't know how to strain under maximal loads yet.
-Conversely, advanced lifters are very efficient; they might grind out a massive single rep but fail quickly on high reps.
+Their true 1RM is often lower than what a formula predicts because their nervous system does not know how to strain under maximal loads yet.
+Advanced lifters are highly efficient and might grind out a massive single rep but fail quickly on higher rep sets.

 Machines stabilize the weight for you.
-If you test your max on a Leg Press machine, the number will be astronomically high compared to a Squat.
-You cannot cross-reference these numbers.
-A 500 lb leg press 1RM does not equal a 500 lb squat 1RM.
+If you test your max on a leg press machine, the number will be much higher compared to a free-weight squat.
+You cannot directly cross-reference these numbers.

 What is the difference between RPE and %1RM?

-%1RM (Percentage of One Rep Max) is a static number based on past performance.
-RPE (Rate of Perceived Exertion) is subjective and based on how you feel today.
-Advanced programs often combine both (e.g., "Lift 80% of your 1RM, but if it feels easier than RPE 7, add weight").
+Percentage of One Rep Max (%1RM) is a static number based on your past performance.
+RPE (Rate of Perceived Exertion) is subjective and based on how heavy the weight feels on a specific day.
+Advanced training programs often combine both to account for daily fatigue.

 Can I use this calculator for dumbbell exercises?

-Yes, but with caveats.
-Dumbbells require more stabilization than barbells.
-Your 1RM on a Dumbbell Bench Press will typically be about 15-20% lower than your Barbell Bench Press.
-The formulas still work for tracking progress, but don't expect the numbers to translate 1:1 to barbell lifts.
+Yes, but keep in mind that dumbbells require much more stabilization than a barbell.
+Your 1RM on a dumbbell bench press will typically be lower than your barbell bench press.
+The calculator works for tracking progress, but the numbers won't translate perfectly between the two equipment types.

-Generally, a heavier body weight allows for a higher 1RM, assuming the weight gain is muscle.
-This is why powerlifting has weight classes.
-To compare strength across different body weights, you should look into Wilks Score or DOTS Score calculators, which normalize your strength against your body weight.
+A heavier body weight generally allows for a higher 1RM, assuming the weight is muscle mass.
+To fairly compare strength across different body weights, lifters look at metrics like the Wilks Score or DOTS Score, which normalize raw strength against body mass.

 Is the calculator accurate for women?

 Generally, yes.
-However, studies indicate that women are often more fatigue-resistant than men at sub-maximal intensities.
-A female lifter might perform 8 reps at 85% of her max, whereas a male might only get 5 reps.
-Therefore, women might find their actual 1RM is slightly lower than what a high-rep test set predicts.
+However, physiological differences mean women are often more fatigue-resistant than men at sub-maximal intensities.
+A female lifter might perform more reps at 85% of her max than a male lifter would.
+Because of this, a high-rep test set might slightly overestimate a female lifter's true 1RM.

-What is a "Technical Max" vs. an "Absolute Max"?
+What is a "Technical Max" compared to an "Absolute Max"?

-An Absolute Max is a lift where you complete the rep by any means necessary, often with form breakdown (rounded back, knees caving).
-A Technical Max is the heaviest weight you can lift with perfect form.
-For training purposes, always use your Technical Max to reduce injury risk.
+An absolute max is a lift where you complete the repetition by any means necessary, which often includes severe form breakdown.
+A technical max is the heaviest weight you can lift while maintaining perfect form.
+For training purposes and injury prevention, you should always base your calculations on your technical max.